 Similar to SARS and MERS, nosocomial transmission was a severe problem to COVID-19, and even worse.
-A recent retrospective study9 indicated that a total of 1716 health workers were infected, accounting for 3.84% of total cases.
-Nosocomial infections extremely burdened the health system and hindered early infected individuals from getting immediate medical supports, therefore resulting in high case-fatality rate in Wuhan as shown in Table 1.
-In Wuhan alone, 1080 health workers were infected, in return case-fatality rate of Wuhan is the highest.
-Wang et al23 reported that among 138 hospitalized patients with COVID-19, 41% of patients were suspected to be infected via hospital-related transmission, 26% of patients received intensive care unit (ICU) care, and mortality was 4.3%.
-A lot of respiratory treatments for critically ill patients are deemed as high-risk factors for nosocomial transmission, such as intubation, manual ventilation by resuscitator, noninvasive ventilation, high-flow nasal cannula, bronchoscopy examination, suction and patient transportation.24 Unexpectedly, a large portion of nosocomial transmissions occurred through contacts between clinicians and visitors with no or mild symptoms of COVID-19 at the early phase of this outbreak.
-Similarly, presymptomatic transmission occurred through familial25-27 and social gatherings,27 such as banquets, church activities, sports, cruise traveling.
+A recent retrospective study indicated that a total of 1716 health workers were infected, accounting for 3.84% of total cases.
+Nosocomial infections extremely burdened the health system and hindered early infected individuals from getting immediate medical supports, therefore resulting in high case fatality rate in Wuhan as shown in table 1.
+In Wuhan alone, 1080 health workers were infected, in return case fatality rate of Wuhan is the highest.
+Wang D et al.23 reported that among 138 hospitalized patients with COVID-19, 41% of patients were suspected to be infected via hospital-related transmission, 26% of patients received ICU care, and mortality was 4.3%.
+A lot of respiratory treatments for critically ill patients are deemed as high-risk factors for nosocomial transmission, such as intubation, manual ventilation by resuscitator, noninvasive ventilation, high-flow nasal cannula, bronchoscopy examination, suction and patient transportation, etc24.
+Unexpectedly, a large portion of nosocomial transmissions occurred through contacts between clinicians and visitors with no or mild symptoms of COVID-19 at the early phase of this outbreak.
+Similarly, presymptomatic transmission occurred through familial $^{25\text{-}27}$ and social gatherings27, such as banquets, church activities, sports, cruise traveling, and so on.

 Vertical transmission was sporadically reported in some media but not yet proved.
-Chen et al28 investigated nine pregnant women with COVID-19 in their third trimester who underwent cesarean section.
-SARS-CoV-2 was tested in the amniotic fluid, cord blood, neonatal throat swab, and breast milk samples from six pregnant women with COVID-19 pneumonia, and got all negative results.
+Chen et al.28 investigated nine pregnant women with COVID-19 in their third trimester who underwent caesarean section.
+SARS-CoV-2 was tested in the amniotic fluid, cord blood, neonatal throat swab, and breastmilk samples from six pregnant women with COVID-19 pneumonia, and got all negative results.
 None of the neonates has clinical signs of infection.
-This result suggested no intrauterine fetal infections occurred as a result of

-TABLE 2 Epidemiological characteristic s of SARS-CoV, MERS-CoV, and SARS-CoV-2 --- ---
+This result suggested no intrauterine fetal infections occurred as a result of COVID-19 infection during the late stage of pregnancy.
+Previous studies also showed no evidence of perinatal infection of SARS-CoV or MERS-CoV during pregnancy29.
+However, a neonate born to a pregnant woman with COVID-19 pneumonia tested positive for SARS-CoV-2 infection 36 hr after birth at Wuhan Tongji Hospital28.
+It is reasonable to assume that a newborn could be infected, either in utero or perinatally, and thus newborns should be placed in isolation to avoid exposure to any source of infection.